m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 pasting its output into a CSV file, and importing that CSV file into Google Sheets.
-You are not expected to understand any of the code below, but, hopefully, this example makes you excited to learn some Python.
+You are not expected to understand any of the code below, but hopefully, this example makes you excited to learn some Python.
 ```python
 for i in range(1, 86):
   if i < 10: path = '0' + str(i) + '.txt'